-- All members of the Council represent the entire Graduate Faculty, not merely those of the department, division, college, or school from which they come.
+- All members of the Council represent the entire Graduate Program Faculty, not merely those of the department, division, college, or school from which they come.
 The concern of every Council member shall be with the general welfare of the Graduate School and its programs, rather than with that of only a part.

 Section 2.
 Membership